Jettngin/Jettngin.github.io/_projects/Models_Props.md

     </div>
 </div>

-After everything was in place I added some mud and water effects to the car to show off of the muddy conditions and polished up the base.
+After everything was in place I added some mud and water effects to the car to show off the muddy conditions before polishing up the base.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">